 Yes.
 If the vehicle is being purchased from a private party, you may need a Massachusetts bill of sale.
 The vehicle registration process takes place through the Massachusetts Registry of Motor Vehicles.
 You will also need to complete an Application for Registration & Title (RMV-1 Form).
 If the vehicle has a lien, you'll need to place the proper information on file.

 You'll need to provide the odometer reading either as part of the title or on the bill of sale.
 The bill of sale should also list the price.
 You should be ready to pay the sales tax and registration fee for the vehicle.

-Yes, registering a boat requires a Massachusetts bill of sale.
+Yes.
+Registering a boat requires a Massachusetts bill of sale.
 If the boat is purchased from a dealer or business, the bill of sale must be written on company letterhead.
 For new boats, you'll also need a Manufacturer's Statement of Origin.
 You'll need to provide proof that your sales tax is paid.
 You do this by completing form ST-6 or ST-6E.
-To register your boat, you'll also need a pencil tracing of the Hull ID number, a completed registration and titling application, and be prepared to pay your required fees.
+To register your boat, you'll also need a pencil tracing of the Hull ID number, completed registration and titling application, and be prepared to pay your required fees.

-No, but guns must be registered with the Massachusetts Gun Transaction Portal with the same information that you would include in a Massachusetts bill of sale for a gun: the serial number, make, model, and caliber along with specific information about the involved parties).
+No. Guns must be registered with the Massachusetts Gun Transaction Portal with the same information that you would include in a Massachusetts bill of sale for a gun: the serial number, make, model, and caliber along with specific information about the involved parties).
 The Massachusetts Gun Transaction Portal also reminds registrants that you may need a PIN number (that you receive after you get a license for a weapon) as well as a reminder that you should not be involved in a personal sale to anyone who doesn't have the proper license.